IvanZ505/runb-notes/docs/philosophical-cog-sci/1-what-is-cog-sci.md

 ### Classical Associationism
 - Problem: What is associated with what, exactly?
 - Classical associationism: A representation ("idea") of the bell is associated w representation of food.
+- But could we get rid of the "ideas"

 ---